On some $\Sigma^{B}_{0}$-formulae generalizing counting principles over $V^{0}$: Preliminaries

 We next prove $injPHP^{n+1}_{n}$.
 Suppose $R$ gives an injection from $[n+1]$ to $[n]$.
 Then, there is a natural bijection between $[n]$ and $[n+1] \times [1] \sqcup ([n]\setminus \ran R)$.

 On the other hand, there is a natural bijection between $[n]$ and $[n+1]\times \emptyset \sqcup [n]$.

 It is easy to construct proper injections from $[n]\setminus \ran R$ to $[n]$, and from $[n]$ to $[n+1]$.
-Thus $GCP$ is violated, a contradiction. \end{proof} It is natural to ask: \begin{question} \begin{enumerate} \item Does the following hold?: $V^{0}+ UCP^{l,d}_{k} \vdash GCP$. \item Is there any other combinatorial principle than $GCP$ which also implies $injPHP^{n+1}_{n}$ and some of $Count^{p}_{n}$? \end{enumerate} \end{question} On question \ref{UCPGCP}, the author conjectures the answer is no (since $GCP$ implies $injPHP^{n+1}_{n}$).
+Thus, $GCP$ is violated, which is a contradiction. \end{proof} It is natural to ask: \begin{question} \begin{enumerate} \item Does the following hold: $V^{0}+ UCP^{l,d}_{k} \vdash GCP$? \item Is there any other combinatorial principle than $GCP$ which also implies $injPHP^{n+1}_{n}$ and some of $Count^{p}_{n}$? \end{enumerate} \end{question} On the item \ref{UCPGCP}, the author conjectures the answer is no (since $GCP$ implies $injPHP^{n+1}_{n}$).